processone/tsung/docs/installation.rst

   http://www.stacken.kth.se/projekt/yxa/.
 The modified module is included in the source and binary distribution of Tsung.
 It is released under the three-clause BSD License.

-* **eldap module** (for the LDAP plugin): sources available at http://jungerl.sourceforge.net/.
-The module is included in the source and binary distribution of Tsung.
-It is released under the GPL License.

 * **mochiweb** libs (for XPath parsing, optionally used for dynamic variables in the HTTP plugin): sources available at https://github.com/mochi/mochiweb.
 The module